JemRF/RF-Documentation/pages/sgateway/sgw-network.md

 After the Gateway is online and working if the WiFi AP is no longer needed, there is an option; **Disable AP Mode** to turn off the Smart Gateway AP to reduce unwanted Wi-Fi networks and increase access security.

 For setting the internal clock, there is an option for a custom **Network Time Server** (NTP Server).
-If left blank it will attempt to use an internally defined NTP server.
+If left blank, it will attempt to use an internally defined NTP server.

 If the Gateway has an internal battery-backed clock installed, the **Battery Clock** section shows whether it is Active or Not.